I Promise

 I made that promise and I’m asking you to make it too.

-To truly honor the lives lost by turning our tragedy into a moment of transformation.
+This is a Promise*To truly honor the lives lost by turning our tragedy into a moment of transformation.

 Make the promise for the future of our country and the safety of our own children.
 Do it for the parents who grieve on for their precious lost children.
 Do it for David and Francine Wheeler, because that is what they need from us now.
 Make the promise for Veronique Pozner, who has been brave enough to describe the condition of her son’s body after the shooting with the hope that people with feel compelled to take action.